AdilElFarissi/nsl-opensim-currency-for-btcpay/README.md

 Open "/helper_scripts/include/config.php", read the guides "comments" and follow the instructions to get/set what is needed for the BTCPay integration.

+>[!warning]
-> Note: Please do your best to protect the "include" folder and the config.php file with  strict permissions and htaccess if supported.
+>Please do your best to protect the "include" folder and the config.php file with  strict permissions and htaccess if supported.

 ### Execution:
 1. Standalones: